 No, the program does not require any specific coursework before applying.

-To be considered for admission to the MPH program, applicants must have graduated with a baccalaureate degree from an accredited university or college, prior to Fall 2016.
+To be considered for admission to the MPH program, applicants must have graduated with a baccalaureate degree from an accredited university or college.
 While a major in public health or health-related field is preferred, other majors will be considered for admission.

 Is the GRE required in order to apply?